-Nathaniel D. Porter is a PhD student in sociology at Penn State University who also holds a Master’s degree in theology from Luther Seminary.
-His work explores new methods and data sources in the sociology of religion, with a focus on social network analysis, big data, and analysis of causal processes.
+He has nearly completed his PhD in sociology at Penn State University and also holds a Master’s degree in theology from Luther Seminary.
+His research explores new methods and data sources in the sociology of religion, with a focus on social network analysis, big data, analysis of causal processes, and data pedagogy.

 His dissertation uses book co-purchasing on Amazon.com to find otherwise invisible bodies of shared ideas between religious groups and to understand the differences between official and informal religious beliefs and practices.
 His other projects include a study of the role of parent and friend religiosity in the development of adolescent religiosity and a comparison of ministry outcomes for ELCA pastors holding the traditional Master of Divinity degree and those who complete alternate, less academic, programs of preparation.
 For more information, please visit his Bio page or download his CV.